Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Bardeena Defense Force.md

 - pluck a daisy from the nearest lawn,
 - in short anything a client asks for.

 The first companies were founded in [[Haarafir]], some years after the military moved to [[Bavista]] by soldiers, who didn't want to move along.
-Despite having a rough few initial years, the most famous commission company became [[Ämber]], which was founded and headed by [[Jin Naidesh]].
+Despite having a rough few initial years, the most famous commission company became [[Ämber]], which was founded and headed by [[Lygea/Völker/Bardeena/Ämber/Jin Naidesh]].